haukex/webperl/using.md

 - `"Running"` - The Perl interpreter is running, `Perl.eval` and `Perl.end` may be called
 - `"Ended"` - The Perl interpreter has ended.
-  ~~You might receive several state change notifications for this state.~~ This is no longer the case as of WebPerl `v0.09-beta`.
+  ~~You might receive several state change notifications for this state.~~ This is no longer the case as of WebPerl `v0.09-beta`: you should only receive one event per state change.

 This function was added in WebPerl `v0.05-beta`.